Multigrid preconditioning of linear systems for semismooth Newton methods applied to optimization problems constrained by smoothing operators: Introduction

 \section{Introduction}

-The objective of this article is to develop efficient multigrid preconditioners for the linear systems arising in the solution process of large-scale PDE-constrained optimization problems using semismooth Newton methods.
-The model problems of interest have the form
+The objective of this article is to develop efficient multigrid preconditioners for the linear systems arising in the solution process of large-scale optimal control problems constrained by partial differential equations (PDEs) using semismooth Newton methods (SSNMs).
+The model problems under scrutiny have the form